-WES is designed by the Institute of International Education (IIE), Center for Women’s Leadership Initiatives in San Francisco, WES is implemented in collaboration with eight partner organizations across Tunisia.
-WES is funded by the Middle East Partnership Initiative (MEPI) of the United States Department of State with support from Craig Newmark (founder of Craigslist), eBay, LinkedIn and Microsoft.
+WES is designed by the Institute of International Education's (IIE) and implemented in collaboration with partner organizations across Tunisia.
+WES is funded by the United States Department of State.

 The United States continues to support partnerships with and among the people of the Middle East and North Africa (MENA) to achieve shared political, economic and security objectives.
 How governments and their citizens solve problems together is key to advancing stability and prosperity within their own countries.
 Within this broader framework, NEA programs support partnerships between citizens, organizations, and governments in the MENA region to resolve shared challenges and promote shared interests in the areas of participatory governance, economic reform and educational advancement.
 NEA supports partnerships with civil society organizations, policy makers, and the private sector through projects that are demand-driven and responsive to emerging opportunities in the region.
 NEA projects primarily support citizens and local organizations, predominantly nascent non-governmental actors and civil society organizations that demonstrate leadership and activism to respond to citizen needs.

 Local Partner Organizations